Rhizosphaera Needle Cast (RNC)

 Needles that are infected will have small rows of black dots on the stomata, which are normally white.
 These black dots will be on the underside of the needle.
 Occasionally a hairy appearance may be seen on these black spots and this is the fruiting body sending spores for further infection.
 Identifying the fruiting body, the black dots, helps to distinguish between other causes of brown needles, such as; insects, environmental problems and normal death of older needles due to age or shading.

 Infection occurs during wet, humid conditions, when the temperature is above 77°.
-Older trees, trees planted too close together, drought stressed trees and trees where a sprinkler hits the needles tend to get infected first.
-During wet, rainy weather, infection can occur on any needles.
+Older trees, trees planted too close together, drought-stressed trees, and trees where a sprinkler hits the needles tend to get infected first.
+During wet, rainy weather, the infection can occur on any needles.

 Make your first application when the new needles are about 50% of normal length, about an inch.
 Make the second application 3 to 4 weeks later.
 If we are having a very wet, rainy year a third application may be made 3 to 4 weeks following the second application.